FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/ds_in_prod_packaging_ci.md

 Follow-up posts will shed some light on other aspects.
 Nevertheless these are quite important but often their benefits are underestimated.
 We have seen that proper packaging is crucial to shipping, installing a package and dealing with its dependencies.
 Semantic Versioning supports us in automation of rolling out patches and in the organisation of deployment.
-The advantages of Continous Integration are quite obvious and promoted a lot by the DevOps culture in recent years.
+The advantages of Continuous Integration are quite obvious and promoted a lot by the DevOps culture in recent years.
 Also Data Science can learn and benefit from this spirit and we have seen that a minimal CI setup is easy to accomplish.
 All together they build a fundamental corner stone of Data Science in production.